markywy/Smart-LLMs/assets/README.md

 - `"name_for_human"`: name of the tool for the human
 - `"description_for_model"`: description of the tool for the model
 - `"description_for_human"`: description of the tool for the humans
-- `"tools"`: a list of APIs for the tool, where each API contains the fields
+- `"api"`: a list of APIs for the tool, where each API contains the fields
     - `"name"`: name of the API
     - `"summary"`: summary of the API functionality
     - `"parameters"`: the input arguments of the API, where each parameter contains the fields: `"name"`, `"type"` (type of the parameter), `"description"` (parameter description), `"required"` (whether the parameter is required)